fenago/apache-solr/lab_guides/Lab_8.md

 ----------------------------------------

-In order to measure performance, Solr provides statistics .indexterm} and metrics; they can read either using Metrics API or by enabling JMX.
+In order to measure performance, Solr provides statistics and metrics; they can read either using Metrics API or by enabling JMX.
 ### Statistics for request handlers
 Both search and update request handlers